-HFMK03314U FM, Module 2, Media, Genre and Aesthetics: Online Media and Political Engagement
+HFMK03314U FM, Module 2, Media, Genre and Aesthetics: Fake news, fake worlds: Media, populism and authoritarianism

 Master in Film and Media Studies, 2016-curriculum